poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 ## 2. How to actually use the updated compose file in Swarm Mode?
 Testing...

-Can actually switch to swarm, test deploying a stack -- and if it doesn't work, remove it and put your compose back up.
+Before switching to the cluster, you can test the updated compose file for Swarm Mode, by deploying the stack on a Swarm of 1 node.
+And if it doesn't work, remove it and put your compose back up.
 No need to exit/delete the swarm

 - Comment the network part of docker compose file
 - Then: